What are anticoagulant rodenticides?

 How does poisoning occur?

-Anticoagulant rodenticides cause excessive bleeding by interfering with vitamin K1 recycling in the body.
-Vitamin K1 is needed for the body to make certain clotting factors which enable blood to clot and help to control bleeding.
-By preventing vitamin K1 recycling, anticoagulant rodenticides decrease vitamin K1 to levels that are too low to produce the needed clotting factors.
-Since the clotting factors can not be produced, the body can no longer form clots needed to keep blood within its vessels and uncontrolled bleeding may occur.
+Anticoagulant rodenticides cause excessive bleeding by interfering with vitamin K1, which is needed for the body to make certain clotting factors that enable blood to clot and help to control bleeding.
+Anticoagulant rodenticides decrease vitamin K1 to levels that are too low to produce the needed clotting factors, resulting in uncontrolled bleeding.

 What are the clinical signs of anticoagulant rodenticide poisoning?

-Signs of internal bleeding may include weakness, depression, increased respiratory rate, difficulty breathing, coughing (which may produce blood), pale gums, lack of appetite, enlarged abdomen, vomiting, bloody or dark tarry stools, swelling or pain in the joints and bruising.
+Signs of internal bleeding may include weakness, depression, difficulty breathing, pale gums, lack of appetite, distended abdomen, vomiting, bloody or dark tarry stools, unexplained swelling, and bruising.
 If bleeding occurs within the brain or spinal cord, cats may have neurologic signs.
 If bleeding is not recognized and treated, death may occur.

 How is anticoagulant rodenticide poisoning diagnosed?

 Most cases of poisoning are diagnosed in pets that have signs of bleeding and a known or suspected exposure to anticoagulant rodenticides.
-Blood work to assess blood clotting times, red blood cells, and platelet counts are often performed.
-Radiographs (x-rays) and ultrasound may be used to check for blood in the chest or abdomen.
+Blood work is often performed to assess for abnormalities.
+X-rays (radiographs) and ultrasound may be used to check for blood in the chest or abdomen.

 How is anticoagulant rodenticide poisoning treated?

-The antidote to anticoagulant rodenticide is vitamin K1, a prescription drug.
-This can be given via injection or by mouth to increase the vitamin K1 levels in the body and prevent bleeding.
+The antidote to anticoagulant rodenticide is vitamin K1, a prescription medication.
+This is given to increase vitamin K1 levels in the body and prevent bleeding.

-Depending upon the timing since ingestion and signs, hospitalized care may be needed.
-Fluids may be administered intravenously.
-Cats developing more serious signs may require intensive therapy as they have an increased risk for death.
-In addition to vitamin K1, blood or plasma transfusions, oxygen therapy, or removal of blood from the chest and/or abdominal cavity may be needed.
-Blood work to monitor blood clotting times, red blood cell and platelet counts are commonly performed.
+Depending upon the time since ingestion and clinical signs present, hospitalized care may be needed.
+Cats developing more serious signs may require intensive therapy as they have an increased risk of death.

 What care will my cat require after treatment?

 When anticoagulant rodenticide poisoning occurs, vitamin K1 supplementation must be continued for several weeks.
-Approximately 48 hours after discontinuing the vitamin K1, blood clotting times will be evaluated to assure no further supplementation is needed.
 During the early stages of recovery at home, limited activity is recommended to prevent injuries that could cause bleeding.
 Once vitamin K1 supplementation can be discontinued, the cat can return to regular activities.

-Pet Poison Helpline, an animal poison control center based out of Minneapolis, MN is available 24/7 for pet owners and veterinary professionals that require assistance treating a potentially poisoned pet.
-The staff provides treatment advice for poisoning cases of all species, including dogs, cats, birds, small mammals, large animals and exotic species.
-As the most cost-effective option for animal poison control care, Pet Poison Helpline’s fee per incident fee includes follow-up consultations for the duration of the poison case.
+Pet Poison Helpline, a pet poison control center based out of Minneapolis, MN, is available 24/7 for pet owners and veterinary professionals that require assistance treating a potentially poisoned pet.
+The staff provides treatment advice for poisoning cases of all species, including dogs, cats, birds, small mammals, large animals, and exotic species.
+As the most cost-effective option for animal poison control care, Pet Poison Helpline’s per-incident fee includes follow-up consultations for the duration of the poison case.
 Pet Poison Helpline is available in North America by calling 800-213-6680.
-Additional information can be found online at www.petpoisonhelpline.com
+Additional information can be found online at www.petpoisonhelpline.com.